systopia/de.systopia.remoteevent/README.md

 * Navigate to >>Administer >>Remote Events - General Configuration.
 * Define which participant statuses will block a re-registration to your events (e.g. rejected) and which roles you would like to assign to speakers.
-* Configure which default matcher profile you would like to use (XCM-Extension)
+* Configure which default matcher profile you would like to use (XCM-Extension).
+  If using registration updates, make sure the XCM profile has the *Match contacts by contact ID* activated, as otherwise duplicate contacts might be created when updating event registrations.
 * Enter the urls to be used for registrations, modifications of registrations and cancellations which will depend on the external system you use.
 In case you use the CiviRemote Drupal module you may